How To Feed A Loon

 • Stir 2 tablespoons of the oil, balsamic, and a pinch of salt and pepper into the tomato mixture.

-3 tbsp extra-virgin olive oil, 1 tbsp balsamic vinegar
+3 tablespoon extra-virgin olive oil, 1 tablespoon balsamic vinegar

 • Drizzle the remaining 1 tablespoon oil over the zucchini and squash and season with a few grinds of black pepper and a sprinkle of salt.